Kong/insomnia-docs/docs/insomnia/get-started.md

 Insomnia is a free cross-platform desktop application that takes the pain out of interacting with and designing HTTP-based APIs.
 Insomnia combines an easy-to-use interface with advanced functionality like authentication helpers, code generation, and environment variables.

-![Insomnia client homepage with two sample projects](/assets/images/entry-page.png) _Insomnia default page with two sample projects (not included in download)._
+![Insomnia client homepage with two sample projects](/assets/images/entry-page.png) _Insomnia default page with two sample collections and one sample document (not included in download)._

 If you haven't installed Insomnia yet, head over to [Install](/insomnia/install).